 Our future success depends in part on our ability to sell additional subscriptions and products to our existing customers, and our customers renewing their subscriptions when the contract term expires.
-The terms of our subscription agreements are primarily monthly or annual, with some quarterly, semiannual and multi-year.
+The terms of our subscription agreements are primarily monthly or annual, with some quarterly, semi-annual and multi-year.
 Our customers have no obligation to renew their subscriptions for our products after the expiration of their subscription period.
 In order for us to maintain or improve our results of operations, it is important that our customers renew or expand their subscriptions with us.
-Whether our customers renew or expand their subscriptions with us may be impacted by a number of factors, including business strength or weakness of our customers, customer usage, customer satisfaction with our products and platform capabilities and customer support, our prices, the capabilities and prices of competing products, mergers and acquisitions affecting our customer base, consolidation of affiliates' multiple paid business accounts into a single paid business account, the effects of global economic conditions, including due to the global economic uncertainty and financial market conditions caused by the COVID-19 pandemic and the war in Ukraine and related sanctions, or reductions in our customers' spending on IT solutions or their spending levels generally.
-In addition, the factors impacting our ability to sell additional subscriptions and products to our customers may be exacerbated by the COVID-19 pandemic and the war in Ukraine and related sanctions.
+Whether our customers renew or expand their subscriptions with us may be impacted by a number of factors, including business strength or weakness of our customers, customer usage, customer satisfaction with our products and platform capabilities and customer support, our prices, the capabilities and prices of competing products, mergers and acquisitions affecting our customer base, consolidation of affiliates' multiple paid business accounts into a single paid business account, the effects of global economic conditions, including due to the global economic uncertainty and financial market conditions caused by the COVID-19 pandemic, the war in Ukraine and related sanctions and the general inflational subscriptions and products to our customers may be exacerbated by the COVID-19 pandemic, the war in Ukraine and related sanctions and the general inflationary and economic environment.
 These factors may also be exacerbated if, consistent with our growth strategy, our customer base continues to grow to encompass larger enterprises, which may also require more sophisticated and costly sales efforts.
 If our customers do not purchase additional subscriptions and products from us or our customers fail to renew their subscriptions, our revenue may decline and our business, financial condition and results of operations may be harmed.